C-Dev66/friendly_chat/README.md

 <img src="https://github.com/C-Dev66/friendly_chat/blob/main/screenshots/Preview.png" alt="HomePage"/>

-# RSVPGuestBookChatApp
+# friendly_chat
-> This multi-platform application(Andoird, iOS, Web) serves the purpose of storing users who will be attending the up coming convention.
-Once authenticated guests have the option to communicate in a chatroom with all other participants.
+> This multi-platform application(Andoird, iOS, Web) creates a chat instance where the user can send messages into a cache.
+Updating the page in real time with swift animations provided by flutter depencies.

 ---